iliags/vole_vm/README.md

 ## Specification

 > Appendix C
 > Let us say that our Vole computer has 16 general-purpose registers numbered 0x0 through 0xF.
 Each register is one byte (eight bits) long.
 For identifying registers within instructions, each register is assigned the unique four-bit pattern that represents its register number.
 Thus, register 0x0 is identified by binary 0000, and register 0x4 is identified by binary 0100.
-There are 256 cells in the Vole’s main memory.
+There are 256 cells in the Vole's main memory.
 Each cell is assigned a unique address consisting of an integer in the range of 0 to 255.
 An address can therefore be represented by a pattern of eight bits ranging from 00000000 to 11111111 (or a hexadecimal value in the range of 0x00 to 0xFF).
 >
 > Floating-point values are assumed to be stored in an eight-bit format discussed in Section 1.7 and summarized in Figure 1.24.